corbado/example-passkeys-svelte/README.md

-# Svelte Passkeys Example with Corbado
+# Svelte Passkey-First Authentication Example with Corbado

 This is a sample implementation of the Corbado web component being integrated into a web application built with Svelte.

+Please see the [full blog post](https://www.corbado.com/blog/svelte-passkeys) to understand the detailed steps needed to integrate passkeys into Svelte apps.

 ## File structure